 I'm a part of the last generation of film students to shoot on film.
 I've made films on Super 16, 16mm Black and White, and 35mm motion picture film.

 2pac is single handedly the most influential hip hop artist of all time.
 Any rapper between 1997 to 2010 that says otherwise is lying, b.

 The first novel I ever read was Jack London's "THE CALL OF THE WILD".
 I was 7 years old.

 My first time on a big movie set was in Rome.
 I was 20 years old.
 It was for Danielle Luchetti's "MIO FRATELLO E' UN FIGLIO UNICO" -- (MY BROTHER IS AN ONLY CHILD).

 I believe words, cinema, and love have the power to change the world.
 They shape culture.
 They influence popular culture.
 They cut or uplift us.
 They nurture or they stifle us.
-These things matter, and my film is a part of my movement to make an impression.
+These things matter, and my stories are a part of my movement to make an impression.